How to cut Fabric ?

-For tissue like fabrics you can keep a thin paper/ tissue paper along with the fabric and cut together.
-I use this method for silk also .
-Checkout this post on sewing sheer/ transparent fabric for more details
+For tissue-like fabrics, you can keep a thin paper/ tissue paper along with the fabric and cut them together.
+I use this method for silk also..

 Keep the part you have already cut on the matching printed portion.
 Mark around and cut it out.
 If you use invisible zippers along the seam you will not even notice that the fabric panel belongs to two pieces.